Benohene/youth-aflame-sc-project/README.md

 ### Navigation Menu
 * Contains the various links to all three pages within the website. that is Home, Contact and Signup.
 * This will allow users smooth and easy access to all the pages and it is also responsive to device size.
+* The active pages always has a buttom border under the page name

 ![Navigation Menu](docs/readme-images/navigation.jpg)